bgaster/rusty-space-invaders/README.md

 ## Rust

-It is implement using [Rust](https://www.rust-lang.org/), mostly because I like it and I'm trying to explore different ideas to better understand the language and game programming in general.
+It is implemented using [Rust](https://www.rust-lang.org/), mostly because I like it and I'm trying to explore different ideas to better understand the language and game programming in general.

 The code base is very simple and builds with stable, I used 1.41.0 (5e1a79984 2020-01-27), on OS X. It should build on any platform, although I have not tested it and it does require Portaudio.
 There are a few things that could be fixed, in particular, a couple of timing 'hacks' and as some sprites are animated, e.g. player explosion, and some not, a few places an Either type is used to allow either type to be used.
 I suppose this should really be abstracted out into a trait, maybe some day :-).